-There is probably only this possibility to quickly remove the viruses from the infection area, and this movement must not be disturbed by turbulence.
+There is probably only this possibility to quickly remove the viruses from the infection space, and this movement must not be disturbed by turbulence.
 It must be supported by a laminar displacement of the room air from the bottom to the top.

-Fig. 10 Infrared camera picture shows the body heat
+shows the body heat

-Fig. 11 porous textile tubes at the ceiling collect the particles

-Fig. 12 clean air returns to the classroom at the bottom
+Fig. 10 Infrared camera picture Fig. 11 Porous textile tubes at Fig. 12 Clean air returns to the the ceiling collect the particles classroom at the bottom